georgejmx/risk-simulator/README.md

 ## Usage

-Clone the repo using git
+- Clone the repo using git

-- In linux, navigate to */bin* , then execute *./rs-amd64* to launch the prebuilt binary
-- In Windows, do the same but for *./rs-windows*
+- Execute `go run main.go` in the root directory

 ## Program input and output